Lossy

 001

-In the early nineties, I’d spend hours in MS Paint, spilling the paint bucket tool into circles, squares, and squiggly shapes, scattering the noise of the spray can over digital canvases, saving so many bitmap files along the way that I’d clog the family computer’s small hard drive with my creations.
+In the early nineties, I’d spend hours in MS Paint, spilling the bucket tool into circles, squares, and squiggly shapes, saving so many works along the way that I’d clog up the family computer’s small hard drive with an abundance of BMP files.
 I could thus only keep a fraction of what I made; the rest went unsaved.

 002—005

-When I completed a Paint session and went to close the application, a dialogue box would appear, asking whether I wanted to save the file.
-There were three options: Yes, No, and Cancel.
-This moment was oddly philosophical for six-year-old me, deciding whether this thing I’d made mattered enough to keep.
+Closing Paint would prompt a dialogue box asking whether I wanted to save the file, with three options: Yes, No, and Cancel.
+Deciding whether this thing I’d made mattered enough to keep was oddly philosophical for a six-year-old.

-Years later, the camera would inherit Paint’s role as a place to make marks, and I’d internalise the role of the dialogue box when operating its shutter.
+Years later, the camera would inherit Paint’s role as a place to make marks, and I’d internalise the dialogue box’s role when operating its shutter.

 006—007